 From the moment I loaded the game on my Nintendo Switch and the all-too–familiar music flooded the room, I was giddy.
 I had downloaded the game on a Tuesday morning right before an 8-hour workday, which was agony.
 Throughout the first week, I took any opportunity to slink away and get lost in Mineral Town, if only for 15 minutes.

-If you know, you know: Story of Seasons is a game that’s easy to play for 15-20 minutes at a time; it’s a game that consumes you and eats up hours of your life at a time.
-It’s something that you will sometimes have to plan your day around, and will truly make you question the passage of time.
+If you know, you know: Story of Seasons isn’t a game that’s easy to play for 15-20 minutes at a time; it’s a game that consumes you and eats up hours of your life at a time.
+It’s something that you will sometimes have to plan your day around, and something that will truly make you question the passage of time.

 And once the weekend hit, I was all in, baby.